gtfierro/giles/README.md

 TODO: add /uuidsubscribe for metadata updates on specific UUIDs
 TODO: a "generic" sMAP driver service.
 Code written in language X sends formatted data over a unix domain socket to a sMAp daemon that takes care of reliable delivery, etc. Like a generic twisted reactor, only its own process

+## Other Projects

+A realtime dashboard that renders views based on queries.
+Health of streams, avg report rate, last value, click-though to plots, etc.